nishizumi-maho/nishizumi-setups-sync/README.md

 ## Future Ideas

-Some potential improvements for later versions:

-- Schedule synchronisation at specific times rather than only on startup.
 - Display a progress bar for long operations.
 - Send a notification when the sync completes or if an error occurs.